 - How many resumes are forwarded on to hiring managers

 - How long each open job takes to fill

 - What source data led to the hiring

 This information ensures the company meets business and hiring goals while maintaining a diverse slate of candidates.

 I spoke with a corporate recruiter for a global finance firm who listed five tips for veteran job candidates applying through an ATS:

 - Proofread your submission many times.
 This can't be stated often enough.
-Spell check and grammar check your PDF and each area of your submission carefully.
+Spell-check and grammar-check your PDF and each area of your submission carefully.
 While timeliness is important in getting your information reviewed, errors are not acceptable, so budget time to proofread and submit.

-- Many ATSs ask for both a "cut and pasted" resume and a resume attached to the submission.
+- Many ATS's ask for both a "cut-and-pasted" resume and a resume attached to the submission.
 Even though not required to do both, if you have the option, do it.
-Each version serves different purposes: The cut and pasted version of your resume allows the recruiter to search your resume in the database using targeted keywords, and to review resumes submitted for a specific job.
-However, the recruiter also needs a clean, PDF version, of your resume if you're selected to interview.
+Each version serves different purposes: The cut-and-pasted version of your resume allows the recruiter to search your resume in the database using targeted keywords, and to review resumes submitted for a specific job.
+However, the recruiter also needs a clean, PDF version of your resume if you're selected to interview.
 The recruiter will refer your PDF version to the hiring manager for review, and they appreciate a version that's formatted nicely.

-- Similar to number 4, be sure you don't submit the same cover letter for every job.
+- Similar to No. 4, be sure you don't submit the same cover letter for every job.
 The recruiter will want to send your information on to the appropriate hiring manager or internal manager, and a poorly written, or "templated," cover letter can damage your chances of getting an interview.
 Hiring managers may eliminate candidates based on what the cover letter says.

-When applying through an ATS, remember that the rules for quality, relevancy, and personal branding still apply, even though you are applying through a computer.
+When applying through an ATS, remember that the rules for quality, relevancy and personal branding still apply, even though you are applying through a computer.